dapr/docs/daprdocs/content/en/operations/components/certification-lifecycle.md

 - The tests should validate the functional behavior and robustness of the component based on the component specification, reflecting the scenarios from the test plan
 - The tests must run successfully as part of the continuous integration of the [components-contrib](https://github.com/dapr/components-contrib) repository
+- The tests need to have atleast 60% of the code coverage on a successful test run ensuring all functional flows of the component is covered

 ## Component certification process

 In order for a component to be certified, tests are run in an environment maintained by the Dapr project.
-Certification test should have a line coverage of 60% for increased test coverage of the compoent.

 ### New component certification: Alpha->Beta